Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

-\begin{remark}[What Shannon validates] The proof-theoretic result says: the direct whole-term observer counts a payload dimension that cannot be incorporated into any verdict-bearing derivation, while dependency pairs succeed by projecting that dimension away under external license.
-The Shannon validator says: under an explicit coding model, the direct observer overcounts carrier multiplicity as if it were independent informational novelty, while the successful projection is exactly the factorization through the seed-collapse maps that forgets multiplicity and preserves the verdict-relevant seed.
-This is not a replacement proof.
-It is a second formal confirmation of the same structural diagnosis. \end{remark}
+\begin{remark}[What Shannon validates] The proof-theoretic result says: the direct whole-term observer counts a payload dimension that lies beyond every verdict-bearing derivation, while dependency pairs succeed by projecting that dimension away under external license.
+The Shannon validator says: under an explicit coding model, the direct observer overcounts carrier multiplicity as if it were independent informational novelty, while the successful projection is the factorization through the seed-collapse maps that forgets multiplicity and preserves the verdict-relevant seed.
+It is a second formal confirmation of the same structural diagnosis rather than a replacement proof. \end{remark}